joshco/wpadng/draft-joshco-sample.md

 flexibility is provided in this framework that administrators can select which mechanisms will work in their environments.

-# Conditional Compliance

-In light of the fact that many of the discovery technologies described in this document are not well deployed or not available on all platforms, this specification permits conditional compliance.
-Conditional compliance is designated by three class identifications.

-Additionally, due to the possible security implications of a DHCP broadcast request, it is onerous to REQUIRE an implementer to put himself or his implementation at undue risk.
-It is quite common to have rogue DHCP servers on a network which may fool a DHCP broadcast implementation into using a malicious configuration file.
-On platforms which do not support DHCP natively and cannot get the WPAD option along with its IP address, and which cannot support the DHCP INFORM unicast request, presumably to a known and trusted DHCP server, the likelihood of an undetected spoofing attack is increased.
-Having an individual program, such as a browser, trying to detect a DHCP server on a network is unreasonable, in the authors' opinion.
-On platforms which use DHCP for their system IP address and have previously trusted a DHCP server, a unicast DHCP INFORM to that same trusted server does not introduce any additional trust to that server.

-## Class 0 - Minimally compliant

-   A WPAD implementation which implements only the following discovery mechanisms and interval schemes is considered class 0 compliant:

-   DNS A record queries
-   Browser or System session refresh intervals

-   Class 0 compliance is only applicable to systems or implementations which do not natively support DHCP and or cannot securely determine a trusted local DHCP server.

-## Class 1 - Compliant

-   A WPAD implementation which implements only the following discovery mechanisms and interval schemes is considered class 1 compliant:

-   DNS A record queries
-   DHCP INFORM Queries

-   Network stack change refresh intervals
-   CFILE expiration refresh intervals

-## Class 2 - Maximally compliant

-   A WPAD implementation which implements only the following discovery mechanisms and interval schemes is considered class 1 compliant:

-   DNS A record queries
-   DHCP INFORM Queries
-   DNS TXT service: queries
-   DNS SRV RR queries
-   SVRLOC Queries
-   Network stack change refresh intervals
-   CFILE expiration refresh intervals

-   To be considered compliant with a given class, an implementation MUST support the features listed above corresponding to that class.

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

 # Security Considerations